naseemakhtar994/easySocial/README.md

 BUT for now I will tell you the benefits/features:

-0. every social media method is a public static boolvoid(a boolean & void) which can check if the app is installed sending you to the new app & if not return false allowing you to use a backup system(ex. webview/etc)
+0. every social media method is a public static boolvoid(a boolean & void) which can check if the app is installed sending you to the socisl app & if not return false allowing you to use a backup system(ex. webview/etc)

 1. checks for internet access internally/another method will allow you to add your own internet boolean from activity/fragment instead of using my internal internet boolean.